Spennymoor Town F.C.: Spennymoor United

 Spennymoor United had some success over the years.
-Most notable was their success in the 1977–78 season, where they reached the semi-final of the FA Trophy, where they lost to Leatherhead 2–0 away in the first leg and won 2–1 at home in the second Leg, therefore, losing 3–2 on aggregate.
+In the 1977–78 season, the club reached the semi-final of the FA Trophy, where they lost to Leatherhead 2–0 away in the first leg and won 2–1 at home in the second Leg, therefore, losing 3–2 on aggregate.
 That year, Spennymoor United also won the Northern League for the fifth time in the space of 10 years.
 The following year, Spennymoor reached the 2nd Round of the FA Trophy.

 During the 1990–91 season, Spennymoor joined the Northern Counties East League Premier Division and in the 1992–93 season were crowned champions, only on goal difference.
 The following season, they were runners-up of the Northern Premier League Division One and were promoted to the Premier Division.
 However, at the turn of the new millennium, with financial troubles resulting in losing 35 out of their 44 fixtures, they were relegated for the first time in their history.
 In the 2002–03 season, they were promoted back to the Premier Division as runners-up after losing the title on goal difference.
 The following season, the clubhouse was burnt down on Christmas Day 2003 and the club had lost their main source of income.

-Things only went from bad to worse from then on.
-In the 2004–05 season, they were deducted 24 points after failing to fulfil the fixture list due to not being able to field a side.
-During that season, manager Graeme Clarke resigned after losing 5–1 to Gateshead on 25 March 2005, followed soon by Secretary Thomas Metcalfe for supposed health reasons.
+In the 2004–05 season, Spennymoor were deducted 24 points after failing to fulfil the fixture list due to not being able to field a side.
+During that season, manager Graeme Clarke resigned after losing 5–1 to Gateshead on 25 March 2005.
 The club resigned from the league after 33 games that season and later folded, which caused controversy over the unfulfilled fixtures.